Journey Through Textural Colors

 Robert Schumann: Piano Quintet in E-flat major, Op.
 44

-Audience favorite Alessandro Deljavan joins Gary Levinson and friends for works of Gliére, Clara Schumann, Barber, with a finale of Robert Schumann’s Piano Quintet.
+Husband and wife team Alexandre Moutouzkine (piano) and Chloé Kiffer (violin) join Gary Levinson and friends for works of Glière, Clara Schumann, Barber, with a finale of Robert Schumann’s Piano Quintet.

 The Artists